onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

     atoms.get_potential_energy()

 For DFTD3 the code is pretty much the same, just replace :code:`DFTD4` by :code:`DFTD3`.
-The DFTD3 version requires to have :code:`method` and :code:`damping` parameters set at all time.
-With both version you can pass an additional parameter :code:`params_tweaks` where you can manually override the internal D3 parameters, see the documentation for more information.
+The DFTD3 version requires to have :code:`method` and :code:`damping` parameters set at all times.
+With both versions you can pass an additional parameter :code:`params_tweaks` where you can manually override the internal D3 parameters, see the documentation for more information.

 Alloy Catalysis Automated Toolkit (ACAT)
 ----------------------------------------